 When you analyze any framework, the first thing you have to consider is the framework’s ecosystem and structure.
 For instance, Vue supports different types of syntax and is considered to be more convenient for writing code.
 Also, it is an SEO-friendly framework.
 But too much freedom can be confusing.

 In its turn, Ember allows developing applications much faster.
 It is also a full-stack framework for frontend development.
 However, Ember is too complex to implement small projects.
-And Angular offers only TypeScript.
+And Angular offers TypeScript only.
 But if you like it, you can stick to this framework, especially if you’re a fan of a defined framework and strict rules.

 Thus, should you pick Vue or Ember, or even Angular?
 There is no right answer.
 After all, it is just a matter of what project you are working on, and what needs you have.